roboticsoutreach/pass/README.md

 This repository contains encrypted passwords for SRO.

-If you require access to a password, please contact the President.
+If you require access to a password, please contact the committee.

 GNU Pass is required in order to access this data.